 A Skilled Blender

-Back in the 1800s when it was first founded, the Johnnie Walker that we know today was called Walker Kilmarnock Whisky and was hugely popular with the locals.
+Back in the 1800s when it was first founded, the Johnnie Walker that we know today was called Walker Kilmarnock Whisky.
+It was hugely popular with the locals.
 A lot of this is down the Walker’s skills as a blender, creating a product that was consistent and brilliant at the same time.
 The irony of Walker’s skills in crafting spirits is that he himself was a teetotaller.

 Remembered with a Blend

 Today he has been commemorated with The John Walker, a blend of malt from only nine distilleries, some of which are no longer operating.
 To create this malt the brand has sourced products that are similar to what would have been around during Walker’s time and in the process have created a fantastic dram.

 Walker did not take the John Walker brand very far and it was actually his son Alexander who did the most for the brand.
 However, it is undeniable that without his enterprising spirit and passion for a good product, Johnnie Walker would probably not be the biggest selling blend in the world today.

 Buy the Limited Edition The Great Drams of Scotland Book by clicking here